 This variety pack includes the pump spray and a couple of towelettes.

-The formula has 25% DEET, which means it gives you up to eight hours of protection against bugs and is not deet-free.
+The formula of this bug spray has 25% DEET, which means it gives you up to 8 hours of protection against bugs and is not deet-free.
 We feel these bug repellents are perfect for your little one.

 Instead of liquids or sprays, try a lotion.
 It tends to last longer, and it’s straightforward to apply with less mess.